chris-short/devopsish.com/content/post/135/index.md

 ## Process

 [If you have to ask...
-OpenEBS 1.0](https://medium.com/mayadata/if-you-have-to-ask-openebs-1-0-dd4a1663c8a9) — Evan Powell shares, "an entrepreneur’s perspective on what achieving OpenEBS 1.0 means."
+OpenEBS 1.0](https://medium.com/mayadata/if-you-have-to-ask-openebs-1-0-dd4a1663c8a9) — Evan Powell shares, "an entrepreneur's perspective on what achieving OpenEBS 1.0 means."
 This is a big deal for any project.
 MayaData has done some really great work.
 Evan and the MayaData team have a lot to be proud of.

 [Microsoft is teasing Windows 1.0 — yes, from 1985 — for a mystery Stranger Things tie-in](https://www.theverge.com/tldr/2019/7/5/20683448/microsoft-windows-1-0-stranger-things-season-3-upside-down-july-8) — This should be interesting for us "old-timers".
 To be clear, I don't think I got into Windows until the 3.x days, so I'm not that old (haters).

 [Making On-Call Not Suck](https://dev.to/molly_struve/making-on-call-not-suck-490) — Molly Struve shares what a long time between on-call rotations do to your team's incident response skills.
 The team essentially made microservices of their on-call to improve the process and ownership.
 A very interesting read.

-[Distributed Tracing — we’ve been doing it wrong by Cindy Sridharan](https://medium.com/@copyconstruct/distributed-tracing-weve-been-doing-it-wrong-39fc92a857df) — "[E]ven if hypothetically all of these problems were to be solved, there’s a good likelihood that nothing much has significantly changed as far as the end user experience is concerned."
+[Distributed Tracing — we've been doing it wrong by Cindy Sridharan](https://medium.com/@copyconstruct/distributed-tracing-weve-been-doing-it-wrong-39fc92a857df) — "[E]ven if hypothetically all of these problems were to be solved, there's a good likelihood that nothing much has significantly changed as far as the end user experience is concerned."

 [This major internet routing blunder took A WEEK to fix.
 Why so long?
 It was IPv6 – and no one really noticed](https://www.theregister.co.uk/2019/07/02/ipv6_routing_error/) — "BGP and DNS are the bubble gum and duct tape of the internet."
 An IPv6 discussion around this article on Twitter led to me blocking people.
 Good lawd, y'all.

 [Cloudflare Worldwide Outage Caused by Bad Software Deployment](https://www.bleepingcomputer.com/news/technology/cloudflare-worldwide-outage-caused-by-bad-software-deployment/) — "The teams at @verizon and @noction should be incredibly embarrassed at their failings this morning which impacted @Cloudflare and other large chunks of the Internet.
-It’s absurd BGP is so fragile.
-It’s more absurd Verizon would blindly accept routes without basic filters." —Matthew Prince, CEO, Cloudflare from [a tweet on June 24th](https://twitter.com/eastdakota/status/1143182575680143361).
+It's absurd BGP is so fragile.
+It's more absurd Verizon would blindly accept routes without basic filters." —Matthew Prince, CEO, Cloudflare from [a tweet on June 24th](https://twitter.com/eastdakota/status/1143182575680143361).
 On July 2nd, "Cloudflare experienced a worldwide outage today for about 30 minutes, with network performance issues that brought down a multitude of websites and web services all around the world, and triggered "502 Bad Gateway" errors."
 All due to some bad regex causing a massive CPU spike.
 [Life comes at you fast](https://blog.cloudflare.com/cloudflare-outage/).

 [Brazil revocation of IBM-Red Hat deal approval likely to delay closing, attorney says](https://www.wraltechwire.com/2019/06/28/brazil-revocation-of-ibm-red-hat-deal-approval-likely-to-delay-closing-attorney-says/) — Be careful what you wish for.
 When [I asked Brazil to stall the Red Hat acquisition](https://twitter.com/ChrisShort/status/1145793603182239744) for me so my PTO didn't get interrupted this week, I was 100% not serious.
 But, thanks? [¯\\\_(ツ)\_/¯](https://chrisshort.net/shrug/)